 These values are known in our organisation as the PIE values and describe the ethos of CDDFRS.
+They are Professional, Innovative, and Efficient.

 Our commitment to you is that we will always aim to be the best FRS in the UK.
 In order to achieve this there are certain behaviours that we expect from our staff.
 How well our staff are demonstrating these behaviours as part of their day-to-day job is assessed within our bespoke appraisal system.